 - 1. Pass with Distinction-The student is advanced to year two unencumbered; the student demonstrated advanced knowledge and skills in and across program domains. - 2.
 Pass-The student is advanced to year two unencumbered; the student demonstrated proficient knowledge and skills in and across program domains. - 3.
-Pass with Revisions-The student is advanced to year two with identified areas of improvement; the student demonstrated low proficiency in and across program domains. - 4.
-Resubmit-The student is placed on probation and must revise and resubmit the portfolio for re-review and/or re-presentation; student demonstrated up to and including only basic knowledge and skills in and across the program domains. - 5.
+Pass with Revisions-The student is advanced to year two with identified areas of improvement; the student mostly demonstrated proficiency with areas for improvemet in one or more domains.

+- 4. Resubmit-The student is placed on probation and must revise and resubmit the portfolio for re-review and/or re-presentation; student demonstrated up to and including only basic knowledge and skills in and across the program domains. - 5.
 Fail-The student is dismissed from the program, as the portfolio review is declared unsatisfactory; the student demonstrated up to and including only basic knowledge and skills in and across the program domains.